Clash of the Champions: Clash of the Champions VIII: Fall Brawl '89

 Clash of the Champions VIII took place on September 12, 1989, at the Carolina Coliseum in Columbia, South Carolina.
 There were 2,600 fans in attendance and the show drew a 4.7 rating on TBS.
 This show was used to build the first ever Halloween Havoc PPV on October 28.

 Tom Zenk made the Cuban Assassin pass out from the Sleeper hold.
-This was Tom Zenk's WCW Debut match.
+This was Zenk's WCW debut match.

 Scott Steiner was tripped by either Missy Hyatt or Robin Green at ringside.
 It was later revealed to be Robin Green who would later go on to manage Doom in a feud with the Steiner Brothers.
 This was the Steiner Brothers’ first ever shot at a world tag-team title.

 Dick Slater and The Great Muta were disqualified after Muta uses the Asian mist on Sting and Slater strikes Ric Flair with his cast.
 Slater was a substitute for an injured Terry Funk.
 After the match, Funk jumped Flair from behind and tried to suffocate Flair by putting a plastic bag over his head.
 The following week on Power Hour, Funk refused to apologize.
 After the match, Slater hit Sting in the leg with a branding iron.
-Brian Pillman ran out and performed Cardiopulmonary resuscitation on an unconscious Flair.
+Brian Pillman ran out and performed cardiopulmonary resuscitation on an unconscious Flair.